hollasch/LSON/README.md

         indigo: { css:#4b0082  rgb:'rgb(75,0,130)'    }
         violet: { css:#ee82ee  rgb:'rgb(238,130,238)' }
     }

-#### Special Case: Nodes With Number Data
-Nodes with only number values are tricky, since these values can be confused with indices when specifying edges.
-Since LSON has no intrinsic number type, an array of number values will be interpreted as an array of words, which are simply unquoted strings.
-Thus, edge references will use these values as strings.
-This may be confusing, as readers may be thinking node indices when edge references use numbers.

-Here's an example:

-    [%
-        [ 100 201 330 404 ]
-        [
-            201 > 100
-            330 > 1      // Illegal: node value "1" not found in node list.
-        ]
-    %]

 ### Edge Data
 Edges are expressed as a set of node pair relationships.
 A node relationship is either a node index